ensibs-cybersec/smellyapp/webapp/README.md

-# mortgage
+# smellyapp
-## Sample application managing mortgages ##
+## Sample application including security failures ##

-This is a sample application that has been created to illustrate micro-services architecture for a book about Docker, published at Editions ENI
+This sample application has been created to illustrate several programming mistakes that present security risks.